marc2332/freya/readme.md

 - [x] Rename `text` element to `label`
 - [ ] Better touchpad support
 - [ ] SVG support
+- [ ] Move layout calculation from the layout engine into the node's state?
+Not sure.

 MIT License